CalamityAdam/iot/full-stack-project/README.md

   * Next Steps: [Check out the Job Search Curriculum][jobsearch]
 * **W10D1**: [Culture Readings](#w10d1)

-**NB** You are **not** permitted to use Bootstrap for CSS.
-Learning true CSS now will allow you to easily pick up CSS frameworks, like Bootstrap, later.
-Bootstrap is a unique skill in itself and will take just as long to learn as normal CSS.
+**NB** You are **not** permitted to use CSS frameworks, like Bootstrap or Material.
+Learning true CSS now will allow you to easily pick up CSS frameworks later.
+CSS frameworks are a unique skill in themselves and will take just as long to learn as normal CSS.

 [during-project]: project/during-the-project.md
 [peer-review]: project/peer-review.md